10th Critics' Choice Documentary Awards

-The 10th Critics Choice Documentary Awards, presented by the Critics Choice Association, are were held on November 9, 2025, at the Edison Ballroom in New York City, to honor finest achievements in documentary filmmaking and non-fiction television.
+The 10th Critics Choice Documentary Awards, presented by the Critics Choice Association, were held on November 9, 2025, at the Edison Ballroom in New York City, to honor the finest achievements in documentary filmmaking and non-fiction television.
 British-American comedian Aasif Mandvi hosted the ceremony.

 Nominations were announced on October 14, 2025.
 Orwell: 2+2=5 led the nominations with seven, followed by The Perfect Neighbor with six; 2000 Meters to Andriivka and The Alabama Solution, both with five each; and Apocalypse in the Tropics and Deaf President Now!, with four nods each.

 American filmmaker Ken Burns was honored with the Critics Choice Impact Award, while American filmmakers Heidi Ewing and Rachel Grady received the Pennebaker Award.

 Winners and nominees

 The nominations were announced on October 14, 2025.
 Winners will be listed first and in bold.